 Principal Investigator: Kirsten Matoy Carlson, J.D., Ph.D.

-Kirsten Matoy Carlson is an Assistant Professor of Law at Wayne State University.
+Kirsten Matoy Carlson is an Associate Professor of Law and Adjunct Associate Professor of Political Science at Wayne State University.
 Her research focuses on legal advocacy and law reform, with particular attention on the various strategies used by Indian nations and indigenous groups to reform federal Indian law and policy effectively.
 Carlson’s research integrates traditional legal analysis with social science methodologies for studying legal and political advocacy.
 From May 2014 through July 2016, she has a National Science Foundation (NSF) Law and Social Science Program grant to fund her current research project, "Legal Mobilization, Rights Claims, and Federal Indian Policy Reform."
 Carlson previously received a NSF dissertation research grant to study the constitutional entrenchment of Aboriginal and treaty rights in Canada.
 As a Fulbright Scholar, she researched attitudes towards the Waitangi Tribunal and the treaty claims settlement process in New Zealand.
 Her articles have been published in the Michigan Law Review, Georgia State Law Review, American Indian Law Review, and the Michigan State Law Review.

 At Wayne Law, Professor Carlson teaches federal Indian law, legislation, legal change, and civil procedure.
 She is also the faculty advisor to the Native American Law Students Society and serves on the State Bar of Michigan Standing Committee on American Indian Law.